 ≪Between Consciousness and Coincidence≫

-In early 20th-century art, a technique known as automatism emerged, which involved abandoning conscious control and entrusting expression to the unconscious.
-This was an important concept in Surrealism, aiming to express repressed emotions, dreams, and the voice of the subconscious without the mediation of rational composition.
+In the early 20th century, a new artistic method emerged—automatism, the act of relinquishing conscious control and entrusting expression to the unconscious.
+Within Surrealism, this idea became a central tenet: to reveal repressed emotions, dreams, and the voices of the subconscious without the mediation of rational composition.

-However, Pierre Naville (1904–1993), an early member of Surrealism who later underwent an ideological shift toward Trotskyism, explicitly stated in 1925 that “complete automatism is impossible in painting.”
-He argued that the act of drawing lines, no matter how much it is left to the unconscious, is always perceived as “something” in visual media.
+However, Pierre Naville (1904–1993)—one of Surrealism’s founding members who later turned toward Trotskyism—stated in 1925 that “complete automatism cannot exist in painting.”
+He argued that the act of drawing a line, no matter how unconsciously executed, is always perceived as “something” within a visual medium.

-This awareness of the issue deeply resonates with my own style of creation.
-My line drawings are also based on the principle of drawing without self-consciousness and with a clear mind.
-However, as long as the act of drawing is performed through the body, it is always accompanied by a material and physiological “necessity.”
+My own line drawings are likewise based on the practice of drawing without ego, in a state of mental emptiness.
+Yet, because the act of drawing is performed through the body, there is always a material and physiological necessity inherent in it.

 ≪意識と偶然のあいだで≫